 There's no pizza like sourdough pizza!
 With a crispy, chewy crust that is perfectly charred on top and bottom and loaded with all the good stuff.

-We've developed an easy overnight dough that will hold all your favorite pizza toppings and bake to perfection every time!
+We've developed an easy overnight dough that will hold all your favorite pizza toppings and bake to perfection every time, without a pizza peel.

 Get your stretchy pants ready because you won't be able to eat just one slice!